Five Bible Verses to Pray Over Adult Children

 An Update as a Parent of Adult Children

 This blog post was originally written in March 2020.
 We are now parents of two adult sons.
-Our oldest graduated college and has a wonderful job, but he lives at home while paying off his student loan debts.
-Our 21-year-old is a junior in college and runs a successful business.
+Our oldest graduated from college and has a wonderful job back here in Illinois.
+Our 22-year-old is a college senior with a job lined up after graduation.

 I’ve said repeatedly, “I’d rather parent seven teething toddlers than parent young adults!”

-Our sons still have a relationship with Jesus, and I’m so thankful for that, but I worry about the world trying to conform to them.
-I see the worldviews sneaking into our oldest son.
-I’m praising God for his wonderful girlfriend, who is strong in her faith and has had an impact on his life.
+Our sons still have a relationship with Jesus, and I’m so thankful for that, but I worry about the world trying to conform them.
+I see the worldview sneaking into our oldest son.
+I’m praising God for his wonderful girlfriend, who is strong in her faith and has impacted his life.
 However, his friend group is less than desirable.
-They all attended and graduated from Christian school and have walked away from their faith.
+They all attended and graduated from a Christian school and have walked away from their faith.

-I know a lot of parents dealing with a prodigal child.
+I know many parents dealing with a prodigal child.
 If that is you, DO NOT STOP PRAYING FOR YOUR SON OR DAUGHTER!
 You are not alone, and I am praying for you!

 To all parents, remember you are not alone!
 You have a community you can lean into, and the Word of God will guide you!